Waltsuuuu/custom-user-management/README.md

 - Shortcode to dislay log in form.
 Alerts if user is already logged in.
 - Shortcode to display logout button.
 - Ability to reset password through email.
 (Currently uses default wordpress password reset url)
+-  Wordpress admin bar is not displayed for basic "read only" users.
 - Export User ID, Username, Email, "Custom User ID", "First Name", "Last Name", Role as CSV.